-RSV Season Has Arrived
+RSV Surveillance Has Begun

 The beginning of the RSV season, or season onset, is adapted from the National Respiratory and Enteric Virus Surveillance System (NREVSS).
-RSV is considered widespread in Idaho in the first of two consecutive weeks during which the reported total percent of specimens testing positive for antigen is ≥10% .
+RSV season onset occurs in the first of two consecutive weeks during which the reported total percentage of specimens testing positive for antigen is ≥10% .

 Posted November 26, 2014